I read somewhere there are more cafés in Chiang Mai than 7-Elevens. Which says a lot if you’ve ever been to Thailand.

 Where: Soi 11, Nimman

 Ristr8to is all about the coffee.
 And latte art.
-While they don’t own a farm or produce their own beans, they’re focused on roasting and brewing single-origin beans from around the world then serving it to you with a meticulous rabbit, horse or fox on it.
+While they don’t own a farm or produce their own beans like other cafés, they’re focused on roasting and brewing single-origin beans from around the world.
 The owner Arnon is Thai, trained in Australia, and travelled the globe to master the perfect cup of coffee.

-Depending on what you order, coffee comes in a mug or clear glass because the baristas believe how you drink your coffee can drastically change the flavour.
+Depending on what you order, coffee comes in a mug or clear glass because the baristas believe how you drink your coffee can drastically change the flavour and taste of it.
 I don’t think they like take-away coffee.
-You still get their incredible latte art, but it comes in a paper cup.
-If you like that sort of thing.
+You can still get their incredible latte art, but it comes in a paper cup.
+Who wants to drink good coffee in a paper cup, anyway?

 What to Try: The Satan Latte prepared with their own blend of 40% Thai, 30% Mexican and 30% Colombian beans.
 The Godmother Mocha is next level.
 Flat white if you prefer something more balanced.